The Art of Listening, Part 1

 To be ready to listen takes some preparation.
 Preparing to listen includes turning off the television, muting the phone, and removing any other distractions that could hinder your ability to really listen.
 Preparing also includes having the right mindset by shifting your focus off of yourself and your agenda, and onto the other person.
 Your goal is to really tune in to the speaker’s world and hear them, even if you don't agree with what they’re saying.

 Active listening is a necessary skill for meaningful communication and healthy relationships.
+It can increase feelings of intimacy in a relationship and minimize misunderstandings.
 With some practice, we could even become as good as our four-legged friends at listening.